 Over the next several months Dragonfly Transitions will host several screenings of the documentary ANGST in Ashland and Klamath Falls, Oregon.
 This is a film that was created by parents and educators that have personal experience with anxiety.
 The filmmakers believe that through watching the documentary as a community, awareness can be raised and a conversation started about anxiety.

 An overwhelming number of young adults experience anxiety and depression.
-If left untreated they are at increased risk for loneliness, academic struggles, substance abuse, anxiety, depression, and other mental health or developmental challenges (Pottick, et al., 2008).
+If left untreated they are at increased risk for loneliness, academic struggles, anxiety, depression, and other mental health or developmental challenges (Pottick, et al., 2008).

 Many of us experience some level of anxiety on a daily basis.
 Anxiety becomes problematic when it begins to interfere with everyday life.
 Prior to treatment it is not uncommon for a Dragonfly student to have become avoidant of many day-to-day obligations, such as school or work, due to paralyzing anxiety.